Online or consult

 - Download KeYmaera X to use it on your computer

-- Try KeYmaera X Online for first impressions (albeit possibly reduced speed)
+- Try KeYmaera X Online for first impressions (but reduced speed)

 Also get quick usage help any time with themenu button in KeYmaera X.